wanjiruw/simple_shell/README.md

 This repository contains C source files and header files for our custom Shell project.

-This project is brought 5o by ALX Africa and Holberton school Enjoy your sail 🙂.
+This project is brought to you by ALX Africa and Holberton school Enjoy your sail 🙂.